How did Hong Kong’s massive housing estate fire turn so deadly? Here’s what we know

 By Catherine Nicholls, Chris Lau, Jadyn Beverley Sham and Lex Harvey, CNN

-Hong Kong (CNN) — A deadly inferno has torn through a massive housing complex in Hong Kong, killing at least 55 people with many more still missing, in what is the city’s worst disaster in decades.
+Hong Kong (CNN) — A deadly inferno torn through a massive housing complex in Hong Kong earlier this week, killing at least 128 people with many more still missing, in the city’s worst disaster in decades.

-The buildings are still smoldering more than a day after fires broke out, with rescuers saying extremely high temperatures hampered their ability to reach residents they knew to be trapped.
+Officials said the blaze was officially put out on Friday morning local time – nearly two days after fires broke out – with rescuers saying extremely high temperatures hampered their ability to reach trapped residents.

+A man was rescued alive from the 16th story of one of the towers in the Wang Fuk Court complex Thursday, public broadcaster RTHK reported, citing Hong Kong’s fire department.

 Questions are swirling on how such a fire in a skyscraper-filled city with a usually strong public safety record and construction standards could become so deadly, leaping from building to building.

-More than 4,000 people lived in Wang Fuk Court, a public housing estate home to many people aged 65 and older in the city’s Tai Po neighborhood, just miles from the border with mainland China.
+Many of the more than 4,000 people who lived in the public housing estate in the city’s Tai Po neighborhood were aged 65 and over.

 The complex was under renovation and encased in bamboo scaffolding and safety netting – a construction technique that’s ubiquitous in Hong Kong and parts of mainland China.
 Authorities are also investigating whether flammable material, including polystyrene boards blocking windows of multiple apartments, may have contributed to the inferno.

-As of Thursday morning, first responders are focusing their efforts on three of the seven blocks affected, where at least 279 people are still missing.
+First responders initially focused their efforts on three of the seven blocks affected, where authorities on Thursday said more than 200 people were missing.
+On Saturday, Hong Kong police revised the number of missing down to 150.

+Firefighters conducted break-in operations targeting all residential units to assess if anyone remained trapped inside.

+“The conditions inside the buildings are complex and dark,” Regional Police Commander Amy Lam Man-han said Saturday.
+“Many objects have fallen over, leaving the space for us to conduct search very narrow, immensely adding challenge to the search.”

 Here’s what we know: